 - Xoralia helps you push out and track mandatory policies in a simple, intuitive interface.

-- Notify users of their policy tasks
+- Target and notify users of their policy tasks

 - Automate the policy lifecycle

 Pushing out mandatory policies and tracking reads is perhaps the most requested feature in policy management.
 But before we get into that, let’s look at the other commonly requested features and examine how SharePoint (and Office 365) addresses these.

 Having one source of truth for key policies, procedures, forms and other key organisational documents is important.
 Employees and managers need to regularly access information such as your staff handbook, IT usage policy, holiday request process, social media guideline or supplier due diligence checklist and more and be confident that these are accurate and up to date.
 In regulated industries such as financial services there can also be strict guidelines for interaction with customers or processes which must be followed to reduce risk.

 Most organisations provide access to policies via their intranet but all too often these are:

 - Scattered across different department sites and are hard to find

 - Do not get updated with the very latest version

 - Simply do not get read, even if they are mandatory to read

 - Are not trusted by employees so they request a copy or rely on a version on their own file network or inbox, that may not be up to date.